-Swap.com isn’t the best at listing out their fiber content, so it doesn’t hurt to double check online.
-In the above graphic you can see that they list polyester/silk where thredup just lists silk.
+Swap.com isn’t the best at listing out its fiber content, so it doesn’t hurt to double check online.
+In the above graphic, you can see that they list polyester/silk where thredup just lists silk.

 With a quick double check on google, I can see that the garment is 100% silk.
-I will definitely report back how the quality is.
-Get $10 off your first order!*
+I will definitely report back on how the quality is.

 I received my first box from swap.com and the quality is amazing!!
 Unfortunately, everything in the box was wrapped individually in plastic.
 I will be sending the company an email because that was a real bummer.